Laci J. Mailey

-Laci J. Mailey (born 15 November 1990) is a Canadian actress known mostly for her work on television.
+Laci J. Mailey is a Canadian actress known mostly for her work on television.
 She first became known for her recurring role on Falling Skies.
 She had a recurring role in the second season of the CBC Television series The Romeo Section and appeared as Jess O'Brien in the Hallmark Channel family drama Chesapeake Shores.

 Personal

 Laci Mailey grew up in British Columbia as the youngest child of her family.
 She attended Vancouver Film School straight out of high school, and has also studied in New York City and Los Angeles.

 Filmography

 Below is a selected filmography for Laci J. Mailey, sometimes credited as just Laci Mailey.